gregtour/blog-posts/article1.md

-With the abstract syntax tree in hand, a tree of productions that enumerate children, each of which at a root-level consist of tree nodes or lexer-token terminals, we are left to run our programming language's program.
+With the abstract syntax tree in hand, a tree of productions that enumerate children, each of which at a root-level consist of tree nodes or lexer-token terminals, we are left to interpret our programming language's program.

 #### Part 6: The Interpreter